xu-qingxin/xu-qingxin.github.io/_pages/about.md

 My research interests include discourse analysis, digital humanities, and Chinese Sign Language linguistics.
 I primarily analyse people's use of language from Systemic Functional Linguistics (SFL) and the Peircean semiotics perspectives, investigating the relationship between language and identity construction.
 I deploy a lot of computational tools to assist my linguistic analysis.
 You can find out more about my [current research](/xu-qingxin.github.io/currentresearch/), [recent publications](/xu-qingxin.github.io/publications/) and [teaching resources](/xu-qingxin.github.io/teachingresources/) below.

-For a comprehensive and up-to-date list of my publications, please see my profile on .

 **Get in touch**